-“The Mom’s Guide to San Diego” is a website providing tips to parents for recommended things to do with their kids in the big Californian city.
-Although the website was originally made by someone else a long time ago, the owner hired me recently to do a variety of fixes, updates, enhancements, and additions to it, while also requesting to keep its visual style mostly the same.
+“The Mom’s Guide to San Diego” is a website providing tips to parents for things to do with their kids in the big Californian city.
+Although the site was originally developed by someone else a long time ago, the owner recently hired me to do a variety of repairs, enhancements, and additions to it, while also requesting to keep its visual style mostly the same.

 The Old Site and Its Technical Problems